Skip to content

 SUMMARY

-Detect Objects Using Grounding DINO detects objects using Grounding DINO and returns COCO-like annotations with bounding boxes and categories generated from a text prompt.
+Detect Objects Using Grounding DINO detects objects using Grounding DINO and returns annotations with bounding boxes and categories generated from a text prompt.

 This Skill is designed for open-vocabulary, zero-shot object detection where you define target objects with free-form text (for example, cartons .) instead of fixed class IDs.